 In an effort to de-emphasize their pregnancies, more than one-third of participants tried to pass as non-pregnant by lying about their physical symptoms or wearing clothing that hid the signs of pregnancy.
 Others tried to avoid drawing attention to their pregnancy by downplaying their pregnant status.
 These women also avoided discussing their pregnancy with others inside the workplace.

 WHY ENGAGE IN IDENTITY MANAGEMENT?

 Women expressed many reasons for their reliance on identity management during their pregnancy.
 The four most common reasons included: proving that work ethic and dedication were unchanged, conveying a professional image, avoiding negative career consequences, and convincing others that they would not quit their jobs.

 A second study collected survey responses from pregnant employees to see how the use of identity management strategies affected employee outcomes such as pregnancy-related discrimination, burnout, and turnover.
-When women reported using the identity maintenance strategies (e.g., keeping the same pace of work, going the extra mile), they also reported reduced perceptions of discrimination and burnout and a higher likelihood of returning to work post-pregnancy.
+When women reported using the identity maintenance strategies (e.g., keeping the same pace of work, going the extra mile), they also reported reduced discrimination, reduced burnout, and had a higher likelihood of returning to work post-pregnancy.
 However, women did not experience positive results when they used decategorization strategies (e.g., trying to appear non-pregnant).